 Q: I’m still not entirely sure about what liquids I can take through?

-A: You can take through various liquids in different containers, but the container itself should not be able to hold more than 100ml.
+A: You can take through various liquids – such as perfume – in different containers, but the container itself should not be able to hold more than 100ml.
+The limit is 1 litre so the maximum 100ml containers is 10.

 These should be carried through the airport in a single transparent re-sealable plastic bag – like a freezer bag.
 The bag itself should not carry more than 1 litre (20cm x 20cm).